Nahum 1 – Coming Judgment on Nineveh

 The burden against Nineveh.
 The book of the vision of Nahum the Elkoshite.

 a.
-The burden: In the prophets, a burden is a “heavy” message of weighty importance, heavy in the sense that it produces sorrow or grief.
+The burden: In the prophets, a burden is a heavy message of weighty importance, heavy in the sense that it produces sorrow or grief.

 i.
 “Massa comes from the verb ‘to lift up’ (nasa), and so it can mean ‘to carry’ or ‘to lift up the voice.’
 From the first meaning comes the translation ‘burden,’ or ‘load’; and from the second meaning we get the translation ‘oracle,’ or ‘utterance.’”
-(Wolf, in his commentary on Isaiah)Grammatically, we may be able to say “oracle,” but since these are heavy oracles, we are justified in calling them burdens.
+(Wolf, in his commentary on Isaiah).
+Grammatically, we may be able to say “oracle,” but since these are heavy oracles, we are justified in calling them burdens.

 ii.
 “Massa not only signifies a burden, but also a thing lifted up, pronounced, or proclaimed; also a message.
 It is used by the prophets to signify the revelation which they have received from God to deliver to any particular people.”
 (Clarke)

 i.
 Among other things, the Prophecy of Nahum shows us that God not only deals with individuals as individuals, He also deals with nations as nations.
-“This is the prophecy which sets forth, more clearly than any other, the truth concerning the wrath of God, in its national application.”
-(Morgan) Nations will be held to account by God.
+“This is the prophecy which sets forth, more clearly than any other, the truth concerning the wrath of God, in its national application” (Morgan).
+Nations will be held to account by God.

 c.
 The book of the vision: This was more than a message communicated to Nahum in words or phrases from God.
-Because this is a vision, in some way Nahum saw it.
+Because this was a vision, in some way Nahum saw it.
 When we see the vivid, descriptive way Nahum writes we understand that the book records what he saw in his vision.

 i.
 Isaiah 2:1 says: The word that Isaiah the son of Amoz saw concerning Judah and Jerusalem.
 Isaiah saw a word, and in some sense Nahum also did.

 d.
 Nahum the Elkoshite: We don’t know anything else about Nahum or the city of Elkosh.
 The name Nahum is an abbreviated form of the name Nehemiah, which means “Comfort of Yahweh.”
-It may be that Elkosh was in the region of Galilee, because the city of Capernaum (Matthew 4:13, Mark 9:33, John 2:12) was named after Nahum (Kephar-Nahum, “City of Nahum”).
+It may be that Elkosh was in the region of Galilee because the city of Capernaum (Matthew 4:13, Mark 9:33, John 2:12) was named after Nahum (Kephar-Nahum, “City of Nahum”).

 ii.
 It is likely that Nahum was written during the height of Nineveh’s power.
-“It was concerned with Nineveh, and was delivered almost certainly when she was at the height of her power.”
-(Morgan)
+“It was concerned with Nineveh, and was delivered almost certainly when she was at the height of her power” (Morgan).